LeeSinLiang/microGPT/README.md

 1. Clone the repo and run `pip install -r requirements.txt`

 ## Usage
-1. Run `tokenizer/train_tokenizer.py` to generate tokenizer file.
+1. Run `tokenizer/train_tokenizer.py` to generate the tokenizer file.
 The model will tokenize text based on it.
 2. Run `datasets/prepare_dataset.py` to generate dataset files.
 3. Run `train.py` to start training~

-**Modify the files stated above if you wish to change its parameters.**
+**Modify the files stated above if you wish to change their parameters.**

 ## Usage (Inference)
 To edit model generation parameters, head over `inference.py` to this section: